MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 The `Copy-Item` cmdlet copies the `D:\Folder002` folder to the `C:\Folder002_Copy` directory on the remote computer using the session information stored in the `$Session` variable.
-Any subfolders or files are not copied without using the **Recurse** switch.
+Any subfolders or files aren't copied without using the **Recurse** switch.
 The operation creates the `Folder002_Copy` folder if it doesn't already exist.

 ```powershell
 $Session = New-PSSession -ComputerName "Server02" -Credential "Contoso\User01"